keu/docs/learn/airflow-sagemaker.md

 ## Step 1: Create a role to access SageMaker

 For this tutorial, you will need to access SageMaker from your Airflow environment.
-There are multiple ways to do this, but for this tutorial you will create an AWS role that can access SageMaker, and create temporary credentials for that role.
+There are multiple ways to do this, but for this tutorial you will create an AWS role that can access SageMaker and create temporary credentials for that role.

-1. From the AWS web console, go to Amazon SageMaker, then `Getting started`.
+1. From the AWS web console, go to **IAM** service page and create a new execution role for SageMaker by following the **Create execution role** [instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).

-2.
+2. Using the ARN of the role you just created, generate temporary security credentials for your role.
+There are multiple methods for generating the credentials.
+For detailed instructions, see [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
+You will need the access key ID, secret access key, and session token in a later step.

 ## Step 2: Create an S3 bucket